concordion/concordion-screenshot-extension-demo/src/test/resources/demo/ScreenshotDemo.md

 When I google [6 * 9](- "searchFor(#TEXT)") the answer should be [42](- "?=getCalculatorResult()").

 _(Hover and click on the red failure to see the screenshot.)_

+You can also explicitly add a <span ext:screenshot="linked" style="text-decoration: underline;">screenshot</span> to the output.